therabona/therabona-middleman/source/articles/2014-08-19-are-south-american-strikers-in-a-league-of-their-own.html.markdown

 In later years, Juan Alberto Schiaffino, Omar Sivori, and José Altafini would win two World Cups and a Copa América between them, before packing their bags for a one-way ticket to Italy to embrace a new future and a new national team.
 Although no longer widespread, the practice is still in place today, with the likes of Amauri, and most recently, Pablo Osvaldo, among Italy’s latest oriundi strikers.

 Even Spain have imported South American talent to play for their national team, most notably the legendary Di Stéfano, who donned the red of Spain between 1957 and 1961, amassing 31 caps and scoring 23 times.
-Other notable names include the Argentinians, Juan Antonia Pizzi and José Eulogio Gárate, and the less successful Brazilians, Catanha and Diego Costa, although the latter still has time on his side.
+Other notable names include the Argentinians, Juan Antoni0 Pizzi and José Eulogio Gárate, and the less successful Brazilians, Catanha and Diego Costa, although the latter still has time on his side.
 The practice of naturalising South Americans has caught on in recent times, with several countries securing forwards of South American descent to help out their national teams, including Croatia’s Eduardo and Germany’s Cacau.

 #### Does South America Produce the Best Strikers?